vincxxdev/tictactoe/README.md

    - Click "Surrender" button if you want to forfeit
    - Opponent can accept or decline your surrender

+4. **Rematch**:
+   - After one player win the match, click "Rematch" button if you want to challange again the same person
+   - Opponent can accept or decline your rematch

 ## 🛠️ Development Tips

 ### Backend